Nick89QA/ISQTB-Study/notes/5. Test managment/Keywords.md

 - **Expected vs. Actual Results**: To pinpoint the failure.
 - **Severity**: Degree of impact on stakeholders.
 - **Priority**: Urgency of the fix.
+- **State of the Defect Report**: Indicates the current progress or status, such as *open*, *deferred*, *duplicate*, *waiting to be fixed*, *awaiting confirmation testing*, *re-opened*, or *closed*.
+- **Conclusions, Recommendations, and Approvals**: Final remarks and recommendations about the defect, including any necessary approvals.
+- **Global Issues**: Identifies other areas or systems that could be impacted by changes made to resolve the defect.
+- **Change History**: Records each step taken by the team to isolate, repair, and verify the defect, enabling a clear timeline of actions.
+- **References**: Links to the specific test case or other resources that first identified the issue.

+**Automation in Defect Management Tools**: Many defect management tools automate certain aspects, like generating unique identifiers and updating defect status throughout the workflow.
+These tools may also automatically assign defects and track their progression, making defect management more efficient.

+**Documentation for Static Testing Defects**: Defects identified during static testing, especially through reviews, are typically documented separately, often in meeting notes rather than standard defect reports.

+For a comprehensive example, refer to the **ISO/IEC/IEEE 29119-3** standard, which details typical defect report contents, referred to as incident reports in the standard.